 Airway management is in a constant state of improvement and change.
 As might be expected, surgical tracheostomy, albeit not under the best conditions, was the first attempt to manipulate the airway in the presence of trauma or obstruction.
-The first recorded use of an artificial airway was described in 2000 B.C.E. in India, with a description of the healing of a post-tracheostomy wound [1].
+The first recorded use of an artificial airway was described in 2000 B.C.E. in India, with a description of the healing of a posttracheostomy wound [1].
 Further descriptions came in the period of 400 to 300 B.C.E. from the Greek physician Hippocrates and Greek "first responder" and conqueror Alexander the Great, who reportedly performed a field-expedient tracheostomy with his sword on a fellow soldier who was suffocating on an aspirated bone around 320 B.C.E.
 [1].
-Tracheostomy continued as the technique of choice, though the insertion of a hollow reed in the trachea of a newborn is described as early as 400 C.E.
+Tracheostomy continued as the technique of choice, with the insertion of a hollow reed in the trachea of a newborn being described circa 400 C.E.
 [1].
-A lack of understanding that air needed to be pumped through the trachea limited the usefulness of tracheostomy, except in those patients already able to breathe.
-This limited usefulness is despite the fact that as early as 200 C.E., the Greek physician Galen used bellows attached to the trachea to mechanically move air into and out of the lungs.
+However, a lack of understanding that air needed to be pumped through the trachea limited the usefulness of tracheostomy, except in those patients already able to breathe.
 One author notes that between the years of 1546, when the Italian surgeon Brassavola first published an account of surgical tracheostomy, and 1825, only 28 cases of recovery from the underlying illness or trauma were reported [1; 2].
 The Renaissance brought new and innovative techniques and ideas relating to patient care, especially in the areas of airway management and ventilatory support.
 Andreas Vesalius, noted anatomist and physician of the 16th century, described the insertion of a reed into the tracheae of animals he was dissecting to better understand the physiologic interactions between the heart and lungs [3].
 Work such as this led the Italian physician Fabricius of Acquapendente to write the following [3]: